DODAS-TS/ansible-role-jupyterhub-env/README.md

 ------------

 This role needs a working IAM Client in order to configure the JupyterHub authentication plugin.

-Mandatory role variable to provides:
+Mandatory role variables to provides:
 - `iam_url`
 - `iam_client_id`
 - `iam_token`